 Advanced Techniques for Complex Stories

-Some user stories require more sophisticated approaches to acceptance criteria.
+Some user stories require more sophisticated approaches to acceptance criteria examples.
 Here are advanced techniques used by experienced teams.

 1. Example Mapping for Complex Scenarios

-When stories have multiple rules and examples, use example mapping workshops to explore scenarios before writing criteria.
+When stories have multiple rules and examples, use example mapping workshops to explore scenarios before writing agile story acceptance criteria.

 Process: